List of Star Wars spacecraft: Anodyne (Nebulon-C Frigate)

 The Anodyne is one of the Resistance capital ships which make their first theatrical appearance in Star Wars: The Last Jedi (2017).
 As with other Resistance ships, the Anodyne was meant to resemble an updated version of a previous ship, in this case the Rebel Medical Frigate.
 According to production designer Kevin Jenkins, such iterations are meant to evoke the developments that took place between the earlier Second World War & Korean War and the later Cold War.

 As described in reference material, the Anodyne is a Nebulon-C frigate originally manufactured by Kuat Drive Yards to serve the New Republic.
 This line of ships fulfills the same roles as the previous Nebulon-B frigates but are much larger with a length of 549 m, width of 195 m and height of 322 m.
 As part of the Resistance fleet, the Anodyne acts as a hospital ship with surgical suites, intensive care units, medical laboratories and recovery wards.
 The conversion to this role left its military capabilities intact however, allowing it to carry a full wing of starfighters along with ten heavy turbolasers, six point-defense turrets, and two proton torpedo launchers.
 Thanks to modifications by Resistance engineers, the Anodyne is heavily automated, allowing a skeleton crew of 170 to operate it; such a small crew is easily transferred to the Raddus before the Supremacy destroys the ship.

+Bestoon Legacy (WTK-85A interstellar transport)

+The Bestoon Legacy was a WTK-85A interstellar transport that made its theatrical appearance in Star Wars: The Force Awakens, albeit in a flashback by Rey.
+The Bestoon Legacy was owned by a Sith assassin named Ochi of Bestoon, who was hired by Darth Sidious to kidnap Rey, due to her father Dathan being his son, so he could use her.

+Eravana (Baleen-class heavy freighter)

+The Eravana was a Baleen-class heavy freighter piloted by Han Solo and Chewbacca after losing the Falcon.
+Appearing in Star Wars: The Force Awakens, Han was smuggling three rathars, when two syndicates, the Guavian Death Gang and Kanjiklub, to whom Han was indebted.